 For oral administration only, swallow whole with a drink.
-Adults shout take two capsules followed by one capsule after each period of diarrhoea, for up to 24 hours.
+Adults are recommended to take two capsules followed by one capsule after each period of diarrhoea, for up to 24 hours.
 Do not take more than six capsules in any 24-hour period.
-Children aged 12-17 years should take one capsule initially followed by one capsule after each period of diarrhoea, for up to 24 hours.
+Children aged 12-17 years are recommended to take one capsule initially followed by one capsule after each period of diarrhoea, for up to 24 hours.

 Do not take more than 3 capsules per 20kg of the child’s bodyweight, up to a maximum of six capsules in any 24-hour period.
 You can take this medicine for up to 48 hours.
 If your attack lasts longer than 48 hours, stop taking his medicine and talk to your doctor.